lochus/lochus.github.io/docs/_posts/2020-06-13-nahamctf-microsooft.md

   - NahamCTF
 ---

-"We have to use Microsoft Word at the office!?
-Oof...
+*We have to use Microsoft Word at the office!?
+Oof...*

-Download the file below."
+*Download the file below.*

+---

 For this challenge, we're given a .docx file.
 We'll download the file, unzip it, and run grep -lr on it to see if we can find the flag: